syncfusion-content/maui-docs/MAUI/Scheduler/appointments-view.md

 ## Add an exception appointment to the recurrence pattern

 Also add an exception appointment which is changed or modified occurrence of the recurrence pattern appointment to the `AppointmentsSource` of Scheduler.
 To add the changed occurrence, ensure to set the `RecurrenceId` of that occurrence and add the date of that occurrence to `RecurrenceExceptionDates` of recurrence pattern appointment.
-The `RecurrenceId` of changed occurrence should hold the exact recurrence pattern appointment `Id` .Map the equivalent properties of `Id,` `RecurrenceId,` and `RecurrenceExceptionDates` properties from the business object to the `Id` and `RecurrenceExceptionDates` properties of `AppointmentMapping.`
+The `RecurrenceId` of changed occurrence should hold the exact recurrence pattern appointment `Id.` Map the equivalent properties of `Id,` `RecurrenceId,` and `RecurrenceExceptionDates` properties from the business object to the `Id` and `RecurrenceExceptionDates` properties of `AppointmentMapping.`

 Add the created exception recurrence appointment to the SfScheduler `AppointmentsSource.`